Download Festival 2026: Your Complete Guide to the Biggest Rock Event in the UK

 - Venue: Donington Park, Castle Donington, Derby, DE74 2RP

-The Headliners
+The headliners

-The Download Experience: What to Know
+The Download experience: what to know

-- An impressive food and trader village
+- A substantial food and trader village

-- Various bars and entertainment beyond the music
+- Bars and entertainment beyond the music

-- Dedicated areas for accessible camping and facilities
+- Accessible camping and facilities

-Surviving and Thriving at Download
+Surviving and thriving at Download

 - Tent and camping gear — quality matters.
 A cold, wet June night in a flimsy tent ruins the next day's shows.